List of Blue Exorcist episodes

-The anime series Blue Exorcist is based on the manga series of the same title by Kazue Kato.
-It is directed by Tensai Okamura and produced by A-1 Pictures.
+Blue Exorcist is a Japanese anime television series based on Kazue Kato's manga series of the same name.
+The first season was directed by Tensai Okamura and produced by A-1 Pictures.
 The series follows a teenager named Rin Okumura who finds out he is the son of Satan and is determined to become an exorcist in order to defeat him after the death of his guardian, Father Fujimoto.

-Blue Exorcist began broadcasting in Japan on the Mainichi Broadcasting System and the Tokyo Broadcasting System on April 17, 2011, the anime then ended on October 2, 2011.
+Blue Exorcist began broadcasting in Japan on MBS TV and TBS Television on April 17, 2011 and ended on October 2 of the same year.
 The series was originally scheduled to start airing on April 10, 2011, however due to the 2011 Tōhoku earthquake and tsunami, the series' initial broadcast was delayed by a week.
-The episodes are being simulcasted with English subtitles online via Hulu, Anime News Network, and Crunchyroll, starting on April 20, 2011. and Aniplex of America release Blue Exorcist on DVD in four sets, starting by releasing the first DVD on October 18, 2011.

-Blue Exorcist began broadcasting in the United States and Canada on Viz Media's online network, Neon Alley, on October 2, 2012, and aired on Adult Swim's Toonami from February 22, 2014, to August 9, 2014.
+The episodes were simulcast with English subtitles online via Hulu, Anime News Network, and Crunchyroll, starting on April 20, 2011. and Aniplex of America release Blue Exorcist on DVD in four sets, starting by releasing the first DVD on October 18, 2011.
+The first season also began broadcasting in North America on Viz Media's online network, Neon Alley, on October 2, 2012, and also later aired on Adult Swim's Toonami programming block from February 22 to August 9, 2014.

-A sequel anime, titled Blue Exorcist: Kyoto Saga, premiered on January 7, 2017.
+In June 2016, a second season, titled Blue Exorcist: Kyoto Saga, was announced and aired from January 7 to March 25, 2017.
+Koichi Hatsumi directed the sequel, while Toshiya Ōno wrote the scripts, Keigo Sasaki designed the characters, and Hiroyuki Sawano and Kohta Yamamoto composed the soundtrack.
+A-1 Pictures returned to produce the animation.

+In December 2022, it was announced that the anime would receive a new television series adaptation.
+It was later revealed to be a third season, titled Blue Exorcist: Shimane Illuminati Saga, which adapted volumes 10–15 of the original manga.
+The sequel was produced by Studio VOLN and directed by Daisuke Yoshida, with scripts written by Toshiya Ōno, character designs handled by Yurie Oohigashi, and music composed by Hiroyuki Sawano and Kohta Yamamoto.
+It aired from January 7 to March 24, 2024, on Tokyo MX and other networks.

+In March 2024, at the AnimeJapan 2024 event, a fourth season was announced.
+In July 2024, it was announced that the staff from the Shimane Illuminati Saga will return for the season and that the season will run for two cours; the first cours, subtitled Beyond the Snow Saga, aired from October 6 to December 22, 2024, and the second cours, subtitled The Blue Night Saga, aired from January 5 to March 23, 2025.